dataspine/cli-client/README.md

 `push`: Once your image is ready, push the model to make it available to the dataspine platform.
 `deploy`: Use this command to create a kubernetes deployment running your model `pull`: Download your models from anywhere pulling them from the dataspine platform.

+## Quick Start

+To start using dataspine you can use your own models or you can test building a test model from the repo `git@github.com:dataspine/dataspine-notebook-environment.git`

+Navigate to `notebooks/keras/ccfd` for a keras example.
+We'll build it.

+The command to do it is `dataspine model build` and you need to provide the following information

+`--model-name`: The name of your model.
+Can be whatever works for you `--model-tag`: The tag of the docker image to be built.
+Tip: You can add your version here `--model-type`: The type of the model, in this case, it'd be Keras `--model-path`: Point to where your model is.
+If you moved to the directory pointed above, you should enter `.

+Once you set that up, run the command and wait for it to finish.
+It can take some time, but after it's done, you'll have a docker image built with the name and tag that you provided.

+Once built, we need to push the model.
+You'll use `dataspine model push` providing the specific `--model-name` and `--model-tag`.
+This will push the model to the dataspine repository and make it available for deploy.

+You are now ready to deploy your model, make sure you have a Kubernetes cluster and that you or your cluster administrator has added the cluster and its proper configs to the Dataspine platform

+Now you simply deploy your model using `dataspine model deploy` and make sure you provide the following arguments

+`--model-name`: The name of your model.
+`--model-tag`: The tag of the docker image.
+`--cluster-name`: The name that your cluster has in the Dataspine platform `--namespace`: This is optional, if you need to deploy your model in a specific namespace that already exists, then use it.

+That's it! you already have a running model in you kubernetes cluster in 3 simple commands.